runeisnot-email/rune-rfc/protocol.md

 where both *USERNAME* and *DOMAIN* are arbitrary 3-50 symbol alphanumeric strings that may contain dots, hyphens and underscores.
 The *DOMAIN* does not need to be a valid nor registered Internet domain name.
-It serves the only purpose of identifying the addresses namespace of a Rune server.
+It serves the only purpose of identifying the address namespace of a Rune server.
 It is RECOMMENDED that the *DOMAIN* does not correspond to a valid or registered Internet domain name for anonymity reasons.
 Both *USERNAME* and *DOMAIN* MAY be randomly generated for anonymity reasons.

 # Operations